 If the subwoofer is making a thumping noise, it could be a sign of a problem with the subwoofer’s suspension.
 The suspension is responsible for absorbing and dispersing the energy from the subwoofer’s bass output.
 You can replace the suspension by yourself or ask for professional help.

-No matter what type of noise your subwoofer is making, you better have it checked out by a qualified technician.
+Regardless of which type you hear, do not try to stop subwoofer hum on your own, you better have it checked out by a qualified technician.
 They will be able to diagnose the problem and recommend the best course of action, a replacement or a simple repair.